 Knowing these chord types will be plenty for at least 9 out of 10 songs.
 Side note: this is exactly what you’ll learn in my course Guitar Chord Bootcamp.
 Check out the details here.

-If you don’t know about chord construction and diatonische harmony, please don’t rush out to learn about these topics though.
-It makes more sense to first gain some experience figuring out chords using just your ears.
+If you don’t know about chord construction and diatonic harmony, please don’t rush out to learn about these topics though.
+It makes more sense to first gain some experience figuring out chords using just your ears and an instrument.
 After that, be sure to check out exercise 8: analysing chords and progressions, which is a great way to get a handle on the theory.

 Exercise 5: Figure out and analyse riffs and melodies

-Think of this as the advanced version of exercise 1.
+Think of this one as the advanced version of exercise 1.
 In addition to figuring out how to play a melody or riff, you also analyse it theoretically.
 So why is is this useful?
-Well, in addition to training your ability to hear in detail (skill #1) and play by ear (skill #2), you’re also linking the sound of musical elements to a ‘label’ (skill #3).
+Well, in addition to training your ability to hear in detail (skill #1) and play by ear (skill #2), you’re also linking the sound of musical elements to musical ‘labels’ (skill #3).
 Here are some questions you might ask:

 - What scale does the song use?